Welcome to the second chapter in our Beginner’s Guide to SharePoint

 Microsoft 365 Business Basic, Microsoft 365 Business Standard and Microsoft 365 Business Premium licenses have 1TB of Microsoft SharePoint storage included, and provide the added benefit of business class email hosting, Microsoft Office applications and Microsoft Teams plus a range of extra services included.

-If your emails are hosted elsewhere or you use a different suite of applications other than Microsoft Office, as an alternative route is the ability to use the SharePoint Plans detailed below;
+If your emails are hosted elsewhere or you use a different suite of applications other than Microsoft Office, as an alternative route is the ability to use the SharePoint Plans detailed below:

 What is Migration Manager and how do you use it?